 We enable the children to come in contact with the animal and plant world.
-In our garden, they can discover many insects and give them the opportunity to examine these more closely.
+In our garden and the surrounding area, they can discover many insects and we give them the opportunity to examine these more closely.

 We care for our garden together with the children through weeding beds and planting flowers.

-We also plant fruits and vegetables in our garden.
+In line with the LggK (State program for good, healthy Kitas,) we built a raised bed in our garden in 2018.
+Here we plant fruits and vegetables.
 In this way, the children learn what grows where and how, what kind of care nature needs and when it can be harvested.

 We give the children the opportunity to experiment with different materials to prompt interest in this field.

-We believe the education which takes place in the Kita is of great value when it is place where children feel happy and comfortable.
+A Kita is a place where children should feel happy and comfortable.

 We see it as our responsibility as educators to teach the children societal norms and values, to work together in an educational partnership with parents and to initiate social and sensory processes.

-The children learn in our Kita to perceive themselves as independent personalities and to develop freely.
+The children learn in our Kita to see themselves as independent personalities and to develop freely.